Having troubles sleeping at night? Has it been forever since you woke up rested from a good night sleep?

 I used to have periods with several nights in a row when I just couldn’t sleep.
 I was tired but my brain just didn’t want to stop thinking and worrying.
 The more I thought about something, the worse it would get in my head.
 After many hours of tossing and turning, when I would finally fall asleep, those thoughts would affect my dreams and I woke up feeling restless, tired and not in the mood for anything.

 Usually my thoughts would revolve around work and occasionally personal life, I don’t remember much of the details, because it’s been awhile since I didn’t have a good night sleep, but stress from work, not living a healthy lifestyle and the way I chose to spend my few free hours between work and bed influenced my thinking a lot.
-That is why that after my recent post on 6 ways to relax after work, I thought I would give you some suggestions that I found useful for dealing with sleepless nights.
+Looking for ways to unwind after work?
+Check out my previous article 6 ways to relax after work

 Follow me on